cationly/xyz_utilities/README.txt

 |$my_prompt> python <name_of_the_program.py> [ENTER]
 This will print the "help" menu of the program.

+The "duplicate_atomic_positions.py" program is interactive in that the user has to answer some questions before the program can duplicate the coordinates.

 Dependencies :
 ==============

-The programs in this directory need a working version of Numpy.
+Some programs in this directory need a working version of Numpy.